pjakiela/ECON523/exercises/E9-power.md

 One way to increase power is to include controls that explain the observed variation in the outcome variable.
 When you plan to include controls, the standard deviation used in the MDE calculuation is the standard deviation of the the **residuals** after regressing the outcome on the controls.
-Replace the missing values of the variables `b_acres` with zeroes.
+Replace the missing values of the variables `b_acres` and `b_dist_km` with the means of those variables.
 Then, regress `b_knowledge_correct` on `b_h_edu`, `b_hh_size`, `b_acres`, and `b_dist_km`.
 Use the post-estimation command `predict` to predict the residuals, generating the new variable `yresid`.
 Then summarize `yresid`.
 What is the standard deviation of the outcome variable **after regressing on the controls**?
 How does it compare to the standard deviation